zzenonn/aws-basic-labs/README.md

   Consult with them to confirm.

 - If you need an AWS account of your own, [you can create an AWS account here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).

-All of the resources you will launch as part of this workshop are eligible for the AWS free tier if your account is less than 12 months old.
-[More information here](https://aws.amazon.com/free).

 ### SSH